ElementareTeilchen/groupdelegation/Documentation/Administrator/Index.rst

 =========================

 In the EM you can set the option "ignoreOrganisationUnit".
-If you select it, sub-admins are able to edit permissions by adding/removing delegateable groups of *every BE user*, who is not a TYPO3 admin.
+If you select it, sub-admins are able to edit permissions by adding/removing delegatable groups of *every BE user*, who is not a TYPO3 admin.
 The organisation units will be ignored.

 If you change it later, you will have additional work with TYPO3 users and their groups.

-If you set ignoreOrganisationUnit, sub-admins are able to edit the rights of every non TYPO3 admin BE-user by adding/removing their delegateable groups and not just be-users with a specific OU.
+If you set ignoreOrganisationUnit, sub-admins are able to edit the rights of every non TYPO3 admin BE-user by adding/removing their delegatable groups and not just be-users with a specific OU.

 **Important**